brimdata/zed/docs/lake/format.md

 processing only a subset of data.

 > Note the ZST format allows individual vector segments to be read in isolation
-> and the in-memory ZST representation is support for random access so there is
+> and the in-memory ZST representation supports random access so there is
 > no need to have a seek index for the vector object.

 #### Commit History